Baton Rouge LA Car Accident Lawyer

 - Car repairs

-- Time off work during the recuperation phase
+- Lost wages due to time off work during the recovery phase

 - Possible loss of job due to recovery time